 Last year, 29 organised litter picks took place across the borough, resulting in 616 70-litre bags of litter and waste being collected.
 More than half (54%) of the items collected were discarded plastic bottles, aluminium cans and glass bottles, which were subsequently recycled.

-This year’s campaign will not only see tons of litter being removed from the environment on our doorstep, it also aims to rescue thousands of the plastic bottles and aluminum drinks cans that are simply thrown on the ground but could, very easily, be recycled.
+This year’s campaign will not only see tonnes of litter being removed from the environment on our doorstep, it also aims to rescue thousands of the plastic bottles and aluminium drinks cans that are simply thrown on the ground but could, very easily, be recycled.

-Using the ‘three bags full’ approach, volunteers will be asked to separate the litter they pick into three bags: one for plastic bottles, one for aluminum cans and a third for the rest of the rubbish.
+Volunteers will be asked to separate the litter they pick into three bags: one for plastic bottles; one for aluminium cans and a third for the rest of the rubbish.

-KBT have produced a “how to” guide for those hosting clean-ups, which contains vital health and safety advice, as well as advice about public liability insurance for your clean-up.
-I have included a copy for you.
-I have also included a poster for display.
+Keep Britain Tidy have produced a “How To Guide (PDF, 2.34KB)” for those hosting clean-ups, which contains vital health and safety advice, as well as advice about public liability insurance for the clean-ups.